dice-group/IGUANA/docs_new/configuration/storages.md

 It has the following properties:

-- `endpoint`: The endpoint of the triplestore.
+- `endpoint`: The update endpoint of the triplestore.
 - `username`: The username for the authentication of the triplestore.
 - `password`: The password for the authentication of the triplestore.